 In his invited talk at the 1970 spring meeting of the American Physical Society held in Washington, DC (U.S.A.), Feynman noted first that the observed hadronic mass spectra are consistent with the degeneracy of three-dimensional harmonic oscillators.
 Furthermore, he stressed that Feynman diagrams are not necessarily suitable for relativistic bound states and that we should try harmonic oscillators.
-Feynman's point was that, while plane-wave approximations work well for Feynman diagrams, for relativistic scattering problems, they are not applicable to bound-state problems.
+Feynman's point was that, while plane-wave approximations in terms of Feynman diagrams work well for relativistic scattering problems, they are not applicable to bound-state problems.
 We can summarize what Feynman said in Fig. 5.
 The content of his talk was published in 1971 by Feynman, Kislinger, and Ravndal [9].